Osterley tube station

-Osterley (/ˈɒstərli/ OST-ər-lee) is a London Underground station in Osterley in west London.
-The station is on the Heathrow branch of the Piccadilly line, between Boston Manor and Hounslow East.
-The station is located on Great West Road (A4) close to the National Trust-owned Osterley Park.
-It is in Travelcard Zone 4.
+Osterley (/ˈɒstərli/ OST-ər-lee) is a London Underground station in Osterley, west London, England.
+It is on the Heathrow branch of the Piccadilly line, between Hounslow East and Boston Manor stations.
+The station is on Great West Road (A4), close to the National Trust-owned Osterley Park.
+It is located in London fare zone 4.

 History

 Osterley station opened on 25 March 1934.
 A station at Osterley had first opened in 1883 at Osterley & Spring Grove, located about 300m to the east on Thornbury Road.
 In June 1931, it had been decided to relocate the station to the west, to a site adjacent to the new Great West Road which had opened in 1925.
 Upon opening, the Osterley & Spring Grove station was closed, although the station building remained.

 Designed in the modern European style used elsewhere on the Piccadilly line by Charles Holden, the station was designed by architect Stanley Heaps following a preliminary plan by Holden.
 The design uses brick, reinforced concrete and large areas of glass.
 The station also features a brick tower topped with a concrete "obelisk", possibly inspired by De Telegraaf Building in Amsterdam, which Holden visited as part of a study trip to the Netherlands.
 The Chief Executive of London Transport Frank Pick felt that stations designed by others that followed Holden's style lacked attention to detail – with Pick dubbing them 'Holdenesque'.
 The station was awarded listed building status in 1987, at Grade II.

 Osterley station was a replacement for an earlier station, "Osterley & Spring Grove", located about 300m to the east on Thornbury Road, which was closed when Osterley opened.
 The old station buildings and platforms remain.

 The station was served from its opening by trains from the District and Piccadilly lines, although District line services were withdrawn on 9 October 1964.